 The ring-shaped area is composed of yellow and orange triangles, called Robinson triangles.
 Inside the ring the triangles are combined to thick blue and small green Penrose rhombs, at its outside to blue kites and green darts.

 All kites have a one-to-one correspondance to a blue, green or yellow pentagon of the Penrose pentagon tiling in the background.
-The concave corner of a dart always lies in the center of a black pentagon, the arrowhead in the center of a purple one.
+The concave corner of a dart is always in the center of a black pentagon, the arrowhead of a dart is in the center of a purple one.
 The white and black points represent the matching rules of the kite & dart tiling.

 Animalistic Fivefold Rotation

-In a quasiperiodical nuclear structure with a detectable fivefold rotational symmetry the centers of symmetry must be evenly distributed allover the structure and there must exist centers of higher order.
+In a quasiperiodical nuclear structure with a detectable fivefold rotational symmetry the centers of symmetry must be evenly distributed allover the structure and there must exist centers with different ranges

 Optimized quasiperiodical models - like the Penrose tilings - are hierarchical systems.